mongodb/leafygreen-ui/.changeset/cyan-turkeys-run.md

 '@leafygreen-ui/copyable': patch
 ---

-Fixes Copyable Tooltip when used within a Modal
+Tooltips in association with Copyable component now appear as a direct DOM child—not within a portal—in order to support usage within a Modal